javifm86/hugo-site/content/blog/2020-06-17-buscar-en-hugo-con-lunr/index.en.md

 ```

 And that´s all.
 To develop this solution I have followed the guides of [Joseph Earl][6] and [Matt Walters][7].
 I have
-adapted and updated Javascript code and corrected the method for searching with **Lunr**, beacuse it didn´t work
+adapted and updated Javascript code and corrected the method for searching with **Lunr**, because it didn't work
 properly in all cases.
 This is the most important part, I found [the solution][8] in an issue in Lunr github: